Frequently Asked Questions

 How long does it take to find a Nanny?

-Although sometimes the process can be expedited, we recommend you allow 4 to 6 weeks in order to ensure a thorough process.
+Although sometimes the process can be expedited, for full-time positions we recommend you allow 4 to 6 weeks in order to ensure a thorough process.
+If you are in need of a part-time nanny, we recommend 6 - 8 weeks.
 This way you will be able to interview several candidates and feel secure and confident in the choice you make for your family.
+95% of the families we work with find their perfect nanny within the first 1-3 candidates they interview, but you are welcome to interview as many candidates as you wish.

 What are the responsibilities of a Nanny?